 On "Sing Like a Wire", Krauss evokes Michael Jackson.
 Album standout "Young Legends" smacks of the girl-group pop of the '90s and early '00s.
 I could easily see the vocal line in "You Don't Get Me Twice" over a Big Band doo-wop or jazz set instead of the riot-grrl kick-stomp it employs.
 I've always been enraptured by Sleigh Bells albums as productions to be picked apart -- ultra-dense Reign of Terror gave me riffs and hooks to follow for days.
 Bitter Rivals gives me a new, leaner, smarter, and more measured dose of the sonic overload we're used to hearing, paired with melodies that are full-formed for the first time.
 I dig.

 Bitter Rivals was released today on Mom + Pop Records.

-“You don’t get me twice,” Krauss snarls over a stuttering, crunchy guitar riff.
-The track flips between this killer line and a more forgettable “Rill Rill”-type vocals-over-descending-line refrain.
-Also killer: the closing “maybe if you ask me nice.”
+7. "You Don't Get Me Twice""You don't get me twice," Krauss snarls over a stuttering, crunchy guitar riff.
+The track flips between this killer line and a more forgettable "Rill Rill"-type vocals-over-descending-line refrain.
+Also killer: the closing "maybe if you ask me nice."